joekrall/joekrall.com/src/blog/Fun with RSS and dates.md

 My solution was also two-fold:

 - If you can't beat 'em, join 'em: I decided to use UTC across the project.
 I just needed to update my `.eleventy.js` with a filter (modified with gratitude from Stephanie Eckles's [11ty Rocks!](https://11ty.rocks/eleventyjs/dates/#postdate-filter)) to consistently display my dates.
 - Despite my changes, though, my rascally permalink insisted that "Hello, reader" was created on September 29.
 This was because I had been using Eleventy's `Created` key word to organize my posts.
-Static dates to the rescue: I changed the date to `2022-09-30T02:00:00` and resuscitated [https://joekrall.com/2022/09/28/hello-reader/](https://joekrall.com/2022/09/28/hello-reader/).
+Static dates to the rescue: I changed the date to `2022-09-28T17:00:00` and resuscitated [https://joekrall.com/2022/09/28/hello-reader/](https://joekrall.com/2022/09/28/hello-reader/).

-All this work busted the cache of neither my feed reader, nor yours, I suspect.
+All this work busted the cache of neither my feed reader nor yours.
 The double-header initial post and its double remained.
 So, with apologies to everyone following along, I changed the name of my feed from `feed.xml` to `atom.xml`. 😬

 Whew.
 Really simple syndication, eh?
 What better place to make an RSS-only post?